 WIMS continues to successfully accomplish the goals and objectives set forth by DOE for this project.
 It has replaced the historic process of each DOE site gathering, organizing, and reporting their waste forecast information utilizing different databases and display technologies.
 In addition, WIMS meets DOE's objective to have the complex-wide waste forecast and transportation information available to all stakeholders and the public in one easy-to-navigate system.
 The enhancements to WIMS made since its initial deployment include the addition of new DOE sites and facilities, an updated waste and transportation information, and the ability to easily display and print customized waste forecast, the disposition maps, GIS maps and transportation information.
 The system also allows users to customize and generate reports over the web.
-These reports can be exported to various formats, such as Adobe® PDF, Microsoft Excel®, and Microsoft Word® and downloaded to the user's computer.
+These reports can be exported to various formats, such as $Adobe^{\mathbb{R}}$ PDF, Microsoft $Excel^{\mathbb{R}}$ , and Microsoft Word $\mathbb{R}$ and downloaded to the user's computer.

 Future enhancements will include database/application migration to the next level.
-A new data import interface will be developed to integrate 2012-13 forecast waste streams.
-In addition, the application is updated on a continuous basis based on DOE feedback.
+A new data import interface will be developed to integrate 2013-14 forecast waste streams.
+In addition, the application will be updated on a continuous basis based on DOE feedback.